RobertoCampisi/RobertoCampisi/README.md

 ## Hi there 👋
 I am a passionate computer scientist, who likes to delve into Artificial intelligence, machine learning, virtual reality and various game and media technologies.
-I have worked with a large base of various technologies and tools.
+I have encountered a large variety of technologies and tools over a decade.

 <!--
 **RobertoCampisi/RobertoCampisi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.